Computer representation of surfaces: Patches

 A surface may be composed of one or more patches, where each patch has its own U-V coordinate system.
 These surface patches are analogous to the multiple polynomial arcs used to build a spline.
 They allow more complex surfaces to be represented by a series of relatively simple equation sets rather than a single set of complex equations.
 Thus, the complexity of operations such as surface intersections can be reduced to a series of patch intersections.

 Surfaces closed in one or two directions frequently must also be broken into two or more surface patches by the software.

 Faces

-Surfaces and surface patches can only be trimmed at U and V flow lines.
+Surfaces and surface patches can only be trimmed at U and V coordinate lines.
 To overcome this severe limitation, surface faces allow a surface to be limited to a series of boundaries projected onto the surface in any orientation, so long as those boundaries are collectively closed.
 For example, trimming a cylinder at an angle would require such a surface face.

 A single surface face may span multiple surface patches on a single surface, but can't span multiple surfaces.

 Planar faces are similar to surface faces, but are limited by a collectively closed series of boundaries projected to an infinite plane, instead of a surface.